Amniotic Band Syndrome

 What is amniotic band syndrome?

-Amniotic band syndrome (ABS) is also sometimes called constriction band syndrome, constriction ring syndrome, early amnion rupture sequence (EARS) or Streeter syndrome.
+Amniotic band syndrome (ABS) is also called constriction band syndrome, constriction ring syndrome, early amnion rupture sequence (EARS) or Streeter syndrome.
 The amnion is a membrane sac that surrounds and protects a baby while it develops in the womb.
 Sometimes the amnion tears or ruptures during pregnancy, and strands of it, called amniotic bands, wrap around parts of the growing baby’s body.
-These bands act like a tourniquet that restricts the veins from carrying blood out of the limb, leading to swelling.
+These bands act like a tourniquet that restricts the veins from carrying blood out of the limb, leading to swelling, deformity or amputation.
 While this can occur anywhere, it most frequently occurs in the baby’s limbs, fingers or toes.
 Amniotic band syndrome occurs in one out of every 15,000 live births.

 How is amniotic band syndrome treated?

 In utero surgery has been performed to free limbs from amniotic bands that are at high risk of amputating limbs, but at the International Center for Limb Lengthening, we only treat babies after they are born.
 While mild cases may not require treatment, in severe cases, there are often treatments that can improve the child’s quality of life.
 Treatment varies, as the condition can manifest itself in so many different ways.
-In cases where limbs have been partially amputated, sometimes it is advantageous to lengthen the bone of the remaining limb so that prosthetics can be more effective.
+In cases where limbs have been partially amputated, it may be advantageous to lengthen the bone of the remaining limb so that prosthetics can be more effective.
 In cases where the constricted limb is shorter than the other, limb lengthening treatment can address this issue.
 Limb deformity correction can address crooked bones and other deformities.
 Pressure from the bands on nerves and blood vessels can be relieved by surgically releasing (opening) the tight bands.
 For more about how clubfoot is treated, please click here.

 Limb Lengthening and deformity correction are complex processes.
 Your doctor at the International Center for Limb Lengthening will take the time to make sure you understand all of your options and then will customize your treatment to meet your child’s specific needs.
 Our patients benefit from our team-centered approach with world-renowned pediatric surgeons and specialized physician assistants, nurses and physical therapists.
 We help patients with amniotic band syndrome achieve their best possible result.